bigskysoftware/htmx/www/server-examples.md

 There are many examples of integrating htmx with server-side frameworks available on GitHub.
-Generally speaking, most server-side frameworks are already pretty well set up to integrate with htmx - after all, most of them were rendering HTML long before before JSON became popular.
+Generally speaking, most server-side frameworks are already pretty well set up to integrate with htmx - after all, most of them were rendering HTML long before JSON became popular.

 Different frameworks and platforms may offer alternative systems for installing htmx - for example, in the Java / JVM ecosystem, [WebJars](https://www.webjars.org) allows the use of npm packages with popular Java build tools such as